Steve McManaman: Autobiography

-In 2004, McManaman released his autobiography, El Macca, which was shortlisted as one of the Sunday Times Books of the Year and William Hill Sports Book of the Year.
+In 2004, McManaman released his autobiography, El Macca- uniquely co-written in collaboration with and from the point of view of The Telegraph journalist, Sarah Edworthy- a work which was described as a biography of "unusual quality" and shortlisted as one of the Sunday Times Books of the Year and William Hill Sports Book of the Year.

 Personal life

-McManaman's grandfather was a bookmaker and his father (in the printing and publishing business) described the family as having "horseracing in their blood".
+McManaman's grandfather was a bookmaker and his father David (in the printing and publishing business and who played football for Pwllheli in Wales) described the family as having "horseracing in their blood".
 From November 2019, McManaman began writing an exclusive bi-monthly op-ed column for British Horse Racing website, Horseracing.net.

-McManaman married his longtime girlfriend, Victoria Edwards, a barrister and law lecturer (who taught at the Complutense University of Madrid during her time in Madrid with McManaman), on 6 June 2002, in Mallorca's Palma Cathedral.
-Victoria gave birth to their daughters Ella in 2006 and Lara in 2009, and son Lucas James in 2012.
+McManaman married his longtime girlfriend (whom he met in the early 90s), Victoria Edwards, a barrister and law lecturer (who taught at the Complutense University of Madrid during her time in Madrid with McManaman), on 6 June 2002, in Mallorca's Palma Cathedral.
 The family divides its time between homes in Bay of Palma, London and Cheshire.
-His brother-in-law is his ex-Liverpool team-mate, Jason McAteer, who married Edwards' younger sister, Lucy, in 2013.

-McManaman has also described being a Roman Catholic and how Real Madrid sought out the blessing of Pope John Paul II in 2002, saying: "I am a Catholic and what with all the Spanish, Portuguese and Brazilians, we are predominantly a Catholic team..."
+McManaman has also spoken about his Roman Catholic faith and upbringing, and how Real Madrid sought out the blessing of Pope John Paul II in 2002, saying: "I am a Catholic and what with all the Spanish, Portuguese and Brazilians, we are predominantly a Catholic team..."

-McManaman's favourite bands are the Beatles, Radiohead, Cypress Hill and Echo & the Bunnymen, while according to an interview in 2003 his favourite television shows were Cheers, Frasier, The Simpsons and The Office.

-In addition to his native English, McManaman speaks Spanish, which he learnt during his time playing for Real Madrid.